arswysocki/gh-action-publish-gh-pages/content/blog/otus-post-2/index.md

 description: "Example of VCS features"
 ---

-This is a test post for lesson
+This is a test post for lesson.
+Chanhges from profencer